golemfoundation/wildland-client/Documentation/plugins-howto.rst

 When working with inner backend, consider what could the worst case look like.
-One example - `encrypted` backend attempts to write down a configuration file for `gocryptfs` and does not not take into account that inner storage might be `CachedStorageMixin` - does not call `flush` to make sure that data is written to permanent storage.
-Few moments later `gocryptfs` fails to read its configuration.
+One example - `encrypted` backend attempts to write down a configuration file for `gocryptfs` and does not call `flush` to make sure that data is written to permanent storage.
+Since the inner storage is `CachedStorageMixin`, few moments later `gocryptfs` attempts to read its configuration and fails.
 A data race.

 Installation